 At the bottom of the window, there is a view showing the two lines your mouse pointer is currently hovering over.
 It always shows whitespace characters with special chars, and of course it's very handy if you have long lines because that view has the double width than the normal views.

 But that's not all TortoiseMerge is able to do for you.
-It can also help you resolve a conflict by showing you your file, the file which has been modified by someone else and the file as it was before any of you have modified it, in its original state.
+It can also help you resolve a conflict by showing you your file, the file which has been modified by someone else and the file as it was before any of you have changed it, in its original state.
 Then you can easily see where the changes made conflict, and you can choose how to resolve that conflict.

 Araxis Merge will then display a side-by-side view of the two folder structures, showing not only which files have changed between the two folder structures, but also the number of differences found in each file and optionally other information, such as the date and time stamps on the files.
-Once you have the comparison window open showing the differences between files in the two folder structures, you can easily elect to view the actual differences of a particular file.
+Once you have the comparison window open showing the differences between data in the two folder structures, you can easily elect to view the actual differences of a particular file.
 Araxis Merge version is available in two versions, standard and professional.

 1. Folder comparison button on quick access toolbar

 Click this button to launch a folder comparison window.
 Folder comparison windows let you compare and synchronize entire folder hierarchies.
 Other buttons on this quick access toolbar enable text, binary and image comparisons to be launched with a single click.

 Click this button to create a report of the file comparison in HTML, HTML slideshow, XML or UNIX diff format.
 HTML reports are particularly useful for archiving and distribution.

 3. Automatic merge to common ancestor button (Professional Edition only)

 Click this button to merge automatically non-conflicting changes from the left and right files into the centre common ancestor file of a three-way comparison.